Understanding the Importance of Work History in Social Security Disability Benefits

 SSI also applies to people who qualify medically but cannot receive SSDI due to lack of credits.

-SSA looks at:
+The SSA looks at:

-The types of jobs you’ve held
+The types of jobs I’ve held

 How physically or mentally demanding they were